Social Anxiety: Easing the Weight of Being Seen

 How Solution Focused Hypnotherapy Can Help

 At Trancespire, I use Solution Focused Hypnotherapy to support people living with social anxiety.
-It’s a gentle, modern approach that combines positive talking therapy with the calming benefits of hypnosis.
+This gentle approach combines positive talking therapy with the calming benefits of hypnosis.

-Hypnosis doesn’t mean being out of control — it’s more like being deeply relaxed and focused, like when you're engrossed in a book or lost in thought.
+Hypnosis does not mean being out of control.
+It is more like being deeply relaxed and focused, similar to when you are engrossed in a book or lost in thought.
 In this calm state, your mind becomes more open to helpful changes.

 • Lower stress levels in your brain and body